 SF.9.3 ISO committee and working group leadership roles

-Leaders shall only express the consensus reached by the delegates/experts at press conferences held in conjunction with the ISO committee meetings.
+Leaders shall only express the consensus reached by the delegates/Experts at press conferences held in conjunction with the ISO committee meetings.
 Between meetings, the secretariat will endeavour to provide prompt written responses to media requests.

 SF.9.4 Member body and mirror committee roles